isatyamverma/3.4.55-rtai/README.md

 The 3.4-9-rtai.686.pae kernel in the debian.hybrid.iso distro of Linuxcnc is based upon the 3.4.55 kernel and an old version of the NTULINUX / ShabbyX RTAI repo

-Commands are preceded by a # charactor
-They assume the use of the root shell, which is the easiest way to build the kernel and RTAI
+Commands assume the use of the root shell, which is the easiest way to build the kernel and RTAI

 If you want to build Linuxcnc locally, then add your user to /etc/sudoers or the group sudo and proceed that way